 September 28, 1964

 Now why is it that most of us don’t have this continuous happiness with no sorrow?
-There’s only one reason: being this infinite Being with infinite happiness, we do away with this joy, this happiness, by saying first, “I am an individual.”
-Then, “I have a mind.”
-Then with this mind, which is nothing but thoughts, we start accumulating thoughts of limitation: “I have a limited mind, body, with all sorts of trouble.”
+There’s only one reason: being this infinite being with infinite happiness, we do away with this joy, this happiness, by saying first, “I am an individual,” and then, “I have a mind.”
+Then with this mind, which is nothing but thoughts, we start accumulating thoughts of limitation: “I have a limited mind-body, with all sorts of trouble.”
 In this manner we take our unlimited beingness and we limit it to the extreme.

-[* There once was a poor scholar named Kantan who, while travelling to take the official examinations, dreamed that he passed them with flying colors and, after an illustrious government career, attained the post of prime minister.
-Then he woke up, realized that life is an empty dream, and returned home.]
+There once was a poor scholar named Kantan who, while traveling to take the official examinations, dreamed that he passed them with flying colors and, after an illustrious government career, attained the post of prime minister.
+Then he woke up, realized that life is an empty dream, and went back home.

-All right, now I’ll take up a step below where I was talking: this so-called apparency called the world.
+All right, now I’ll go back one step and talk about this so-called apparency called the world.
 The world is only an illusion that we created.
 Some day you’ll discover that you created this entire universe.
 The method of creating is by first creating what we call a mind.
 We create our mind, which is nothing but a composite of all our thoughts, and thoughts create the material world.
 Every little thing that happens to each and every one of us is created in our thinking.
 We set up a thing called time, which makes it even more difficult to see things, because we think now, and things might happen years later.
 But the only creator there is, is the mind—your mind.
 Is God a creator?
 Yes, because you are.
 Thou art That.
-You set up a mind and a mind creates.
+You set up a mind, and a mind creates.

 After you’ve discovered that there’s nothing that you cannot create, you’re still unhappy, the reason being that you have separated yourself from the One.
-So then you try to control the mind—you have already gained control over matter.
-You control the mind in ways like, if you have pain you don’t feel it; if it’s cold outside, you feel warm; if it’s hot, you feel comfortable.
-This can be done mentally; this is in the line of getting mental control.
-When the mind is really controlled, then you’ll eliminate the mind; when the mind is eliminated there’s nothing left over but the infinite Self that you are.
+So then you try to control the mind.
+You have already gained control over matter.
+You control the mind in ways such as, if you have pain you don’t feel it.
+If it’s cold outside you feel warm.
+If it’s hot you feel comfortable.
+This can be done mentally.
+This is in the line of getting mental control.
+When the mind is really controlled, then you’ll eliminate the mind.
+When the mind is eliminated there’s nothing left over but the infinite Self that you are.

 So we start by becoming masters over matter, then we become masters over mind, and then we become masters.

 You should have only one desire: a desire for complete liberation, complete realization.
 Any other desire will keep you in trouble.
-We should try to let go of all desires.
-We should not try to fulfill any desires.
-Every time we fulfill a desire we strengthen that desire rather than weaken it.
-I believe it’s obvious to all of us that we never satiate desires: the more we try to satisfy them, the more we want of them.
+We should try to let go of all desires; we should not try to fulfill any desires.
+Every time we fulfill a desire, we strengthen that desire rather than weaken it, which I believe is obvious to all of us—that we never satiate desires. the more we try to satisfy them, the more we want of them.
 So it’s better to not satisfy desires, and by doing so the mind gets quieter.
 When the mind is quieter, we have a better chance to see the truth.
 When we see the truth, we scorch the desire.
 And this is the better way, actually the only really effectual way of getting rid of desire.
 When you see the truth, desires are scorched.
-Thoughts of desire is trying to be your own real Self through some indirect means—through some person, through some thing.
-When you see this, you let go of these silly desires because, why struggle through indirect means to be that which you are?
-The indirect means cannot make you what you are, so it’s fruitless and extremely frustrating.
-Therefore we have this frustrated world; they’re all trying to satisfy desires, and it’s absolutely impossible to do it, and they go on and on, lifetime in, lifetime out, until we recognize that desires are our enemy.
+Because a desire is trying to be your own real Self through some indirect means—through some person, through some thing.
+When you see this, you let go of these silly desires, because why struggle through indirect means to be that which you are?
+The indirect means cannot make you what you are, so it’s fruitless, and extremely frustrating.
+Therefore we have this frustrated world.
+They’re all trying to satisfy desires and it’s absolutely impossible to do it, and they go on and on, lifetime in, lifetime out, until we recognize that desires are our enemy.

 Desire is an admission of lack.
-If I am the infinite One I desire nothing—I am the All.
+If I am the infinite One, I desire nothing—I am the All.
 We must get back to that state by behaving as one would in that state.
 The greatest behavior that we can perform is living as a fully realized being would live.
-Try to attain the desireless state.
-Try to attain the state of dispassion: no attachments, no aversions.
+Try to attain the state of desirelessness.
+Try to attain the state of dispassion—no attachments, no aversions.
 Try to attain the state of equanimity, the feeling of equal-mindedness toward everything, everyone.
-Acting this way will push us toward being that way; by eliminating the effects out there we help to eliminate the thought.
+Acting this way will push us toward being that way; by eliminating the effects out there we help to eliminate the thought (i.e., the cause).

 This subject cannot be learned intellectually, it cannot be learned through the mind because it’s perceived just behind the mind.
 We can use the mind to gradually undo the limitations enough so that we can get behind the mind by getting it quieter.
 If it were possible to get this subject through the mind intellectually, all we would need to do is to read the books on it and we would have it.
 But it doesn’t work that way.
 We have to very concentratedly dwell upon our Self that is just behind the mind.
 Turn the mind back upon the mind to discover what the mind is, and then go beyond the mind to the Self.
 So to get this subject, each one must experience it, realize it, make it real by going to the place just behind the mind and perceiving it there.

-This Session was recorded in New York City,
+This Session was recorded in New York City on September 28, 1964.